36 Best Movies for Learning French Language

 Movies have subtitles.
 For example, if you read a word or phrase in your mother tongue or English.
 Then, hear it in French, and you’ll better understand it.

 The audio is the icing on the cake.
-When characters speak in their own voices, it helps them recall and memorize their words.
+When characters speak in their voices, it helps them recall and memorize their words.
 This technique is called shadowing.

 There is a strong connection between culture and language.
 French films offer insights into Francophone customs, festivals, and culture.